devspace-sh/devspace/docs/pages/workflow-basics/development/sync.md

 ---
-title: Synchronize Files from running pods
+title: Synchronize files on-demand
 ---

-DevSpace CLI is able to synchronize files from the local computer into a running pod.
-This can be useful during development or debugging to change container files on the fly without doing constant `kubectl cp`.
+DevSpace CLI is able to synchronize files from the local computer into any running pod on-demand.
+This can be useful for debugging to change container files on the fly without constantly running `kubectl cp` after every file change.

 Run the following command to start syncing files between the local computer
 ```bash